RaviTejGuntuku/NoteNinjaAI/README.md

 cd NoteNinjaAI
 ```

-Create your own OpenAI API Secret Key — follow [this article](https://gptforwork.com/help/gpt-for-sheets/setup/create-openai-key) to learn how if necessary.
+Create your own OpenAI API Secret Key — follow <a href="https://gptforwork.com/help/gpt-for-sheets/setup/create-openai-key" target="_blank">this article</a> to learn how if necessary.
 Copy the secret key into a safe location.
 Create a .env file in the project's directory containing one line:

 ```
 OPENAI_SECRET_KEY="<API_KEY>"